 To see how Churchill’s policies stack up for price, compare car insurance deals from across the market.

 Churchill car insurance is underwritten by U K Insurance Limited.

 Dependability is the Churchill brand’s selling point.

-As one of the biggest (and first) direct insurers, it’s no surprise Churchill motor insurance is marketed on its reliability.
+As one of the biggest names in insurance, it’s no surprise Churchill motor insurance is marketed on its reliability.

 It lists the key “reasons to rely on Churchill for car insurance”: 24-hour emergency helpline; repairs guaranteed for 5 years, provided you use Churchill’s approved repairer; courtesy car as standard with comp cover; 24-hour legal helpline.